About Me

 My area of expertise is lack of expertise - I consider myself a wildcard person, however I do tend to naturally gravitate towards work that requires optimization or tooling.

-- Plenty of optimizations (PostgreSQL, apps, build times) - one of my favorite
+- Plenty of optimizations (PostgreSQL, apps, build times) - one of my favorites

 - Searching for an internal knowledge graph solution.
 It was a long haul that took me through implementations in Prolog, Datalog, Soufflé, Clojure, Cuelang and OCaml.

-- Bulding Go-powered multi-container orchastrator with isolated networks (e.g. one-click Grafana stack for your app, multiple parallel runs)
+- Building Go-powered multi-container orchestrator with isolated networks (e.g. one-click Grafana stack for your app, multiple parallel runs)

 - Optimizing Elixir’s build process